Natural Gas, Fertilizer & Food Security: Canada’s Opportunity

 Canada, home to vast natural gas reserves, is ideally positioned to provide the world with the natural gas it needs for heating, cooking, electricity, fertilizer, renewables, and so forth.
 We will do this through the build-out of LNG export facilities with access to tidewater.

-Additionally, significant global demand growth for natural gas through 2040 in a world ever increasingly focussed on environmental outcomes makes it counterintuitive to look anywhere else for supplies other than the most responsible energy producers.
+Additionally, significant global demand growth for natural gas through 2040 in a world ever increasingly focussed on resource security outcomes makes it counterintuitive to look anywhere else for supplies other than the most reliable energy producers.

 Perhaps it’s time we start having a more realistic conversation about fossil fuels and how they make several critical processes and technologies possible.
 After all, the link between natural gas, fertilizer and food production isn’t something we should take for granted by any means.